ertis-research/Helm-charts/OpenTwins/README.md

 ```

 After waiting some time, the installation will be ready for use.

-For more information on installation, please refer to the [documentation](https://ertis-research.github.io/opentwins/docs/installation/using-helm).
+For more information about installation, please refer to the [documentation](https://ertis-research.github.io/opentwins/docs/installation/using-helm).